%204-23-2024_edited_edited.jpg)

 Hello Pals,

 My name is Cory, and I'm a tiny hummingbird.
 I love to write!
 I give my notes to Nana about The Pals' day-to-day adventures.
-I love watching The Pals because they're just kids trying their hardest to be the best they can be.
-They are friendly and caring and use virtues to help them solve day-to-day challenges.

 If you happen to see me flying by, please wave.
 I'll try to show you some of my tricks by flying upside down, doing cartwheels, and tipping my wings.